inmagik/react-rocketjump/docs/api_connect.md

 Predefined `actions` bag contains
 * `run`: launches the task
+* `cancel`: cancels any pending instances of the task
 * `clean`: cancels any pending instances of the task and resets the state to the original value

 Plugins can add new actions or change the behaviour of existing ones, hence if you are using plugins refer to their documentation